rubendg/oop-in-haskell/README.md

 LightOO
 =======

-A lightweight library for Object Oriented programming in Haskell.
+A lightweight library for Object Oriented programming (OOP) in Haskell.

 The library is inspired by the "Mutable Objects, with tail-polymorphism" approach as described in the ["Haskell's overlooked object system"][1] paper and extends it with: